openvinotoolkit/openvino/src/bindings/js/docs/test_examples.md

-# How to test OpenVINO™ JavaScript API?
+# How to test the OpenVINO™ JavaScript API

-## Building and environment
+## Build the OpenVINO™ JavaScript API
-Instructions can be found in [OpenVINO™ JavaScript API](./README.md).
+For detailed build instructions, refer to the [OpenVINO™ JavaScript API documentation](./README.md).

 ## Run OpenVINO™ JavaScript API tests
-*For simplicity, all of these commands require to navigate to the [main JavaScript API folder](./../node) first:*
+*For simplicity, begin by navigating to the [main JavaScript API folder](./../node):*
 ```shell
 cd <openvino_repo>/src/bindings/js/node
 ```

-To run OpenVINO JavaScript API tests:
+Use this command to run OpenVINO JavaScript API tests:
 ```shell
 npm run test
 ```

-To run specific test files you can pass one or more glob patterns.
+To run specific test files, you can pass one or more glob patterns:
 ```shell
 node --test "tests/unit/core.test.js" "tests/unit/*model.test.js"
 ```

 Before executing individual test files, a one-time setup is required.
-If you have not previously executed `npm run test`, please initiate the setup by running the following command:
+If you have not previously executed `npm run test`, initiate the setup by running the following command:

 ```shell
 npm run test_setup
 ```

-More information on running tests from the command line can be found [here]( https://nodejs.org/docs/latest/api/test.html#running-tests-from-the-command-line).
+More information on running tests from the command line can be found in the [Node.js documentation]( https://nodejs.org/docs/latest/api/test.html#running-tests-from-the-command-line).

-## Check the codestyle of JavaScript API
+## Check the code style of the JavaScript API
 *ESLint* is a tool to enforce a consistent coding style and to identify and fix potential issues in JavaScript code.

-To check the codestyle of the JavaScript API, run the following commands:
+To check the code style of the JavaScript API, run the following commands:
 ```shell
 npm run lint
 ```
 *ESLint* can automatically fix many of the issues it detects.
-The following command will run *ESLint* with the fix command on a single file:
+Use following command to run *ESLint* with the fix option on a single file:
 ```shell
 npx eslint --fix "tests/unit/core.test.js"
 ```

-It's recommended to run the mentioned codestyle check whenever new tests are added.
+It is recommended to run the code style check each time new tests are added.

 ## Writing OpenVINO™ JavaScript API tests